 So why do PC anti-virus programs flag BlueStacks before you can even install it?
-It’s likely because the emulator uses virtualization — a hardware feature used to accelerate emulation performance.
-While malicious software can use virtualization to avoid detection, there hasn’t been any concrete evidence against BlueStacks to date.
+It’s likely because the emulator uses virtualization — a hardware feature on modern CPUs that’s used to accelerate emulation performance.
+While malicious software can use virtualization to avoid detection, BlueStacks hasn’t been found guilty of doing so.

 BlueStacks may falsely trigger your anti-virus' automated threat protection.

 Any anti-virus pop-up warning you against installing BlueStacks is likely a false positive.
 The only exception is if you download the setup file from a third-party website, which may maliciously install malware alongside the emulator.
 The easiest way to avoid this?
 Simply download BlueStacks from the official website.

 BlueStacks has the potential to slow down your computer, but that’s only likely to happen on older hardware.
 Moreover, you should enable virtualization to boost performance — the app will walk you through this process depending on whether you use an AMD vs Intel processor.
 You’ll have to perform this step even if you Microsoft’s official method of running Android apps on Windows.

 Without virtualization enabled, your CPU will have to work harder to translate Android apps for your Windows or macOS device and this could result in massive slowdowns.